Timeline of women's sports: 1900s

+Early 1900s - In the early 1900s Edith Garrud became the first British female teacher of jujutsu, and one of the first female martial arts instructors in the Western world.

 1900 – The 1900 Summer Olympics in Paris introduces women's events, offering golf, tennis, and croquet.
 Hélène de Pourtalès of Switzerland was the first woman to win a gold medal as part of a mixed sailing crew.
 Charlotte Cooper of Great Britain becomes the first individual female winner in an Olympic event.
 American Margaret Abbott won a gold medal in golf.

 1901 – The game of field hockey was introduced to the United States by Constance M.K. at Harvard University.

 1904 – The first public match of the women's sport camogie was played in Meath, Ireland.
 Camogie was developed as a women's variation of the men's sport hurling, with similar rules and equipment.

+1904 - Women's boxing first appeared in the Olympic Games as a demonstration sport in 1904, in St. Louis.

 1905 – The Camogie Association is founded in Dublin, Ireland to organise and promote the women's sport of camogie in Ireland and across the world.

 1905 – Women from Britain and America first play an international golf match, with the British winning 6 matches to 1.

 1907 – Adine Masson and Yvonne de Pfoeffel, both of France, won the first women's doubles at the French Open.

 1909 – Alice Huyler Ramsey became the first woman to drive across the United States, her home country.